kistasi/kistasiblog-theme/README.md

 kistasiblog-theme
 =================

-This is the custom theme for my blog.
+This is the custom WordPress theme for my blog.

 ## Basic informations
 * HTML5, SASS